-We have audited the consolidated financial statements of Sixt Leasing SE, Pullach, and its subsidiaries (the Group), which comprise the consolidated income statement and the consolidated statement of comprehensive income for the financial year from 1 January to 31 December 2019, the consolidated balance sheet as at 31 December 2019, the consolidated cash flow statement and the consolidated statement of changes in equity for the financial year from 1 January to 31 December 2019, as well as the notes to the consolidated financial statements, including a summary of significant accounting policies.
-In addition, we have audited the combined management report of Sixt Leasing SE for the financial year from 1 January to 31 December 2019.
-In accordance with the German legal requirements, we have not audited the content of the Statement on Corporate Governance pursuant to sections 289f and 315d German Commercial Code (HGB) which is referred to in the combined management report.
+We have audited the consolidated financial statements of Sixt Leasing SE, Pullach, and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at December 31, 2020, and the consolidated statement of comprehensive income, consolidated statement of profit or loss, consolidated statement of changes in equity and consolidated statement of cash flows for the financial year from January 1 to December 31, 2020, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+In addition, we have audited the group management report of Sixt Leasing SE, which is combined with the Company's management report, for the financial year from January 1 to December 31, 2020.
+In accordance with the German legal requirements, we have not audited the content of the statement on corporate governance pursuant to § [Article] 289f HGB [Handelsgesetzbuch: German Commercial Code] and § 315d HGB]].

-In our opinion, on the basis of the knowledge obtained in the audit

-- in all material respects, with the International Financial Reporting Standards (IFRS) as adopted by the EU, and the additional requirements of German commercial law pursuant to Section 315e (1) German Commercial Code (HGB) and, in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as at 31 December 2019, and of its financial performance for the financial year from 1 January to 31 December 2019, and - \\ \text{ the accompanying combined management report as a whole} provides an appropriate view of the Group's position.
-In all material respects, this combined management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
-Our audit opinion on the combined management report does not cover the content of the Statement on Corporate Governance pursuant to sections 289f and 315d German Commercial Code (HGB) which is referred to in the combined management report.
+In our opinion, on the basis of the knowledge obtained in the audit, the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU, and the additional requirements of German commercial law pursuant to § [Article] 315e Abs. [paragraph] 1 HGB [Handelsgesetzbuch: German Commercial Code] and, in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as at December 31, 2020, and of its financial performance for the financial year from January 1to December 31, 2020 and the accompanying group management report as a whole provides an appropriate view of the Group's position.
+In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
+Our audit opinion on the group management report does not cover the content of the statement on corporate governance referred to above.

-Pursuant to Section 322 (3) Sentence 1 German Commercial Code (HGB), we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the combined management report.
+Pursuant to § 322 Abs.
+3 Satz [sentence] 1 HGB, we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the group management report.